We use many types of figures of speech almost every day

 If you are a writer, you are using set expressions all the time.

 However, you should be careful that you always check your usage and accuracy.
 There is nothing worse than getting a fixed expression wrong.

 We all use some form of free or paid online grammar and spell checking nowadays.
 These apps are extremely useful and are becoming essential tools for writing accuracy, especially for new writers.

-But these tools will not find an error in use in set phrases such as, as hard as a brick, as brave as a tiger and laughs like a monkey.
+But these tools will rarely find an error in use in set phrases such as, as hard as a brick, as brave as a tiger and laughs like a monkey.